maartene/DCJam2025/docs/TECHDEBT.md

     - Is it possible to re-use attack strategy?
     - Similarity between health of enemy and party members
 - Object calestanics for Ability
+- Feature envy from AbilityGUI on PartyMember
+    - [X] Adding and removing abilities is fixed
+    - [X] Adding/removing components needs to be done